ash-iiiiish/AI-Interview-Simulator-App/README.md

 # AI-Interview-Simulator-App
-An AI-powered system used to take interview
+An AI-powered system used to take interview.